Dejis/clock_with_python/README.md

 # clock_with_python
 This project is my proof of concept using python to design a digital clock.
-The clock displays Hours, Minutes, seconds and indicates whether your pm or am.
+The clock displays Hours, Minutes, seconds and indicates whether you are in pm or am.